 - B. If a student has had at least five (5) unexcused absences, or absences for which the reason is unknown, within a calendar month or ten (10) unexcused absences, or absences for which the reason is unknown, within a 90 calendar day period, the student's primary teacher shall report to the school principal/designee that the student may be exhibiting a pattern of non-attendance.
 The principal shall, unless there is clear evidence that the absences are not a pattern of nonattendance, refer the case to the school's child study team to determine if early patterns of truancy are developing.
-If the child study team finds that a pattern of nonattendance is developing, whether the absences are excused or not, a meeting with the parent must be scheduled to identify potential remedies. - C. After fifteen (15) unexcused absences accumulate within any ninety (90) calendar days, District Student Services will determine the appropriate steps for the enforcement of the Florida Compulsory Attendance Statute (Florida Statute 1003.21).
+If the child study team finds that a pattern of nonattendance is developing, whether the absences are excused or not, a meeting with the parent must be scheduled to identify potential remedies.
+(Florida Statute 1003.26) - C. After fifteen (15) unexcused absences accumulate within any ninety (90) calendar days, District Student Services will determine the appropriate steps for the enforcement of the Florida Compulsory Attendance Statute (Florida Statute 984.151).
+The superintendent of schools or his or her designee may file a truancy petition.

-V. PROVISIONS AND DIRECTIONS FOR MAKE-UP WORK
+VI.
+PROVISIONS AND DIRECTIONS FOR MAKE-UP WORK